-Fort Chadbourne sits on 10,000 acres of private ranchland since 1877.
-Eight generations have called this home.
-The historic fort (1852_1867) has been preserved, stabilized and restored to its original structure.
+Fort Chadbourne sits on 10,000 acres of private ranchland and the historic fort (1852–1867) has been preserved, stabilized and restored to its original structure.
 White-tailed Deer forage throughout the property.
 Bobcat, Red and Common Gray Foxes, coyote, porcupine and ringtail are found here, as well as Thirteen-lined Ground, Fox and Rock Squirrels.
 Watch for Western Diamondback Rattlesnake, Western Coachwhip, Bullsnake and Hognose Snake.
 Texas Horned Lizard, Texas Spotted Whiptail and Eastern Collared Lizard also occur here.
 Nearby, Oak Creek Lake provides habitat for Great Blue Heron, and a variety of migrating waterfowl and shorebirds in the winter.
 Sparrows abound in winter.
-Scissor-tailed Flycatcher, Lark Sparrow, Red-tailed Hawk, Eastern and Western Meadowlarks and Cooper's Hawk are common breeders, easily seen in the summer.
-Also look for Bullock's Oriole, Painted Bunting and Dickcissel.
+Scissor-tailed Flycatcher, Lark Sparrow, Red-tailed Hawk, Eastern and Western Meadowlarks and Cooper’s Hawk are common breeders, easily seen in the summer.
+Also look for Bullock’s Oriole, Painted Bunting and Dickcissel.
 Both Northern Bobwhite and Scaled Quail occur here.

 From TX 158 and TX 208 in Robert Lee, take TX 208 north 9.2 miles to Exxon Rd., turn left and go 4 miles to the entrance.
 Veer off to the right at the public toilets and follow the trail to the left for riverfront access.